AI for Financial Advisors

 Step 1: Export Client Data (Monday Morning)

-Export your client list and performance data from your custodian (Schwab, Fidelity, Pershing) into a spreadsheet.
-You do this once — OpenClaw handles the rest for each client.
+Export your client list and performance data from your custodian (Schwab, Fidelity, Pershing) into a spreadsheet or CSV.
+You do this once — Claude Code handles the rest for each client.

-Feed the data to OpenClaw with your quarterly review prompt.
+Point Claude Code at the CSV and run your quarterly review Skill.
 It generates a personalized review summary for each client household — plain-English commentary on performance, rebalancing notes, and goal-progress updates.
 80 clients, 80 drafts, ~30 minutes.

-For clients with upcoming review meetings, OpenClaw cross-references CRM notes to create one-page briefings: recent life changes, open action items, and suggested discussion topics.
+For clients with upcoming review meetings, Claude Code cross-references your CRM notes (via an MCP server for Redtail, Wealthbox, or similar) to create one-page briefings: recent life changes, open action items, and suggested discussion topics.
 You walk in prepared without scrambling.

 Step 4: You Review and Personalize